 I am back, after almost 6 months of silence!
 The first year of the MBA is over.
 The overwhelming feelings right now are joy, relief and excitement for what comes next!
 I had noticed in most previous blogs of GSB students that the flow of posts diminished when the Fall quarter started, and then plummeted after the Winter quarter.
 I had promised myself not to do the same, but I did not deliver.
 My life has just been crazily intense!
 So many courses, club activities, social life, recruiting for the summer… wow!
 The good thing is: not only did I survive, but I am proud of what I have achieved so far.
-It’s hard to summarize so much in a single post, so I’ll try to give some highlights over several posts before I start my internship.
+It’s hard to summarize so much in a single post, so I’ll try to give some highlights over several posts over the coming months.

 I cannot believe that the first quarter is already over!
 It has been quick and intense… so intense, that I have not managed to keep updating the blog on a monthly basis.
 (I will fix this over the next few weeks, when I will get some well deserved rest!).
 Thankfully, these first four months have also been rewarding intellectually and emotionally.
 After lots of work and some challenges, I feel very optimistic about the rest of the MBA, including the internship search which will start in January.